RenderKit/embree/README.md

 Intel® Embree is a high-performance ray tracing library developed at Intel, which is released as open source under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
-Intel® Embree supports x86 CPUs under Linux, macOS, and Windows; ARM CPUs on macOS;
-as well as Intel® GPUs under Linux and Windows.
+Intel® Embree supports x86 CPUs under Linux, macOS, and Windows; ARM CPUs on Linux and macOS; as well as Intel® GPUs under Linux and Windows.

 Intel® Embree targets graphics application developers to improve the performance of photo-realistic rendering applications.
 Embree is